Available with Standard or Advanced license.

 - Provide the information necessary to connect to your new database as a PostgreSQL superuser.

-Since you will use this connection file in a geoprocessing tool, you must check Save user name and password.
+Because you will use this connection file in a geoprocessing tool, you must check Save user name and password.
 After the tool is run, though, you should either uncheck this option in the connection file, connect as a different user, or delete the connection file to prevent other users with access to this file from logging in to the geodatabase as a database administrator.

 - Click OK to create the connection.